invince/YAET/README.md

 - SSH key management with passphrase support
 - Reusable credentials across multiple profiles
 - Support for login/password and SSH key authentication
+- Master-key change re-encrypts every encrypted file atomically in the main process (never from renderer memory)
+- Keep a backup of `~/.yaet/`: if the keyring key no longer matches the files, decryption fails with `Malformed UTF-8 data` / `No master key defined` — restore the files, then put the matching-era master key back into the keyring (delete + first-time setup); never save or Force Continue while the key mismatches, or empty data will overwrite the good files
 - <img width="2879" height="1653" alt="image" src="https://github.com/user-attachments/assets/3ea5f344-2c70-4eb9-a310-bca7f8451cd1" />